 I did, however, watch France win the World Cup with the family who owns the vineyards where I learned to ride a bike with Sarah.

 There, at Le Pigeonnier, a hotel, fifth-generation wine-making operation, and restaurant, I met my chalet neighbors Sophie and Bruno who helped to translate for me.
-Later, Bruno would roll up his sleeves and help me refill the gas in my stove.

 When I wasn’t cooking for myself, I ate many meals in the limestone caves of Le Pigeonnier, trying every type of the wines that the Guestault family makes from its 16 hectares of land stretching along the River Cher from Saint-Martin-le-Beau to Dierre.